 Learn how to harvest, store and cook with all parts of the perennial herb fennel.

 Herb fennel’s anise flavor and digestion-soothing properties make it useful in a variety of foods and drinks.
-It can be expensive to buy, but it’s fairly easy to grow, as described in growing perennial fennel.
+It can be expensive to buy, but it’s fairly easy to grow.

 This article is about herb fennel or perennial fennel, whose cultivars include sweet fennel, common fennel, and bronze fennel.
 Annual, Florentine, or bulbing fennel is a different variety, grown primarily for its thick stem bases.